Well, we're finally at the last chapter. I just wanna say thanks for reading this story. I hope you guys have enjoyed it.

 We left the hospital together, all three of us, and as we walked down the road, we met up with Lee and Neji.
 Lee was carrying a small bouquet of red flowers, another gift for me, no doubt.
 When he saw me, his face broke into a huge smile.

-"Iku-chan, you're finally awake!" he cried enthusiastically, but then he quickly caught himself and toned down his excitement, a deep blush spreading across his face.
+"Ikuko-san, you're finally awake!" he cried enthusiastically, but then he quickly caught himself and toned down his excitement.
+A deep blush spread across his face.
 "I'm glad you're okay.
 Here, these are for you."

 He handed me the bouquet with trembling hands and mumbled something I couldn't understand.
 He was so nervous, almost like he was afraid that I would knock the flowers away and reject him.
 In the past, I would have, but today I did something that shocked everyone: I walked right past Neji, didn't even look at him, and placed a soft kiss on Lee's cheek.